Tourism Boost to Brisbane

-“We’re hoping this in turn will work to boost hotel occupancy at our CBD addresses, not least of all at our most central properties including the Mercure and Pullman Brisbane King George Square and Sebel Suites located in the heart of the action” he said.
+“We’re hoping this in turn will work to boost hotel occupancy at our CBD addresses, not least of all at our most where to buy antibiotics uk central properties including the Mercure and Pullman Brisbane King George Square and Sebel Suites located in the heart of the action” he said.

 Iron Woman Champion and Leukaemia Foundation ambassador Courtney Hancock was present to launch the Brisbane Marathon for 2013, and announce the new charity partnership.

 It’s hoped the event will raise $20,000 for charity with the majority of the funds going to the Leukaemia Foundation.